Physics Timeline

 1861 - Maxwell's Equations

 Partial differential (space-time) equations that form the foundation of classical electromagnetism.
 The equations provide a mathematical model for electric, optical and radio technologies.
 They describe how electric and magnetic fields are generated by charges, currents and changes of the fields.
-The equations are named after James Clerk Maxwell who published them, including the Lorentz force law, in 1861 and 1862.
+The equations are named after James Clerk Maxwell (1831–1879) who published them, including the Lorentz force law, in 1861 and 1862.
 The important consequence of Maxwell's equations is that they demonstrate how fluctuating electric and magnetic currents propagate at a constant speed (c) in a vacuum - known as electromagnetic radiation.

 1887 - Statistical Mechanics

-Ludwig Boltzmann develops statistical mechanics to describe how macroscopic observations of temperature or pressure are correlated to microscopic parameters that fluctuate around an average.
+Ludwig Boltzmann (1844–1906) develops statistical mechanics to describe how macroscopic observations of temperature or pressure are correlated to microscopic parameters that fluctuate around an average.
 Boltzman also provides the definition of entropy: S = kBln(W) (kB = Boltzmann’s constant = 1.308 x 10-23 J-K-1).

 1887 - Electromagnetic Waves

-Heinrich Rudolf Hertz proves the existence of electromagnetic waves predicted by James Clerk Maxwell's equations of electromagnetism.
+Heinrich Rudolf Hertz (1857-1894) proves the existence of electromagnetic waves predicted by James Clerk Maxwell's equations of electromagnetism.
 The unit of frequency, cycle per second, is named the "hertz" in his honor.

 1895 - X-Rays

-Wilhelm Rontgen produced and detected electromagnetic radiation in a wavelength range known as X-rays (Rontgen rays).
+Wilhelm Rontgen (1845-1923) produced and detected electromagnetic radiation in a wavelength range known as X-rays (Rontgen rays).
 An achievement that earned him the Nobel Prize in Physics (1901).
-Rontgen discovered their medical use when he took a picture of his wife's hand on a photographic plate formed due to X-rays.
-When she saw the picture, she said "I have seen my death."

 1897 - Electron Discovered

-Sir Joseph John Thomson discovers the first subatomic 'particle' - the electron.
+Sir Joseph John Thomson (1856-1940) discovers the first subatomic 'particle' - the electron.
 Thomson showed that cathode rays were composed of previously unknow negatively charged particles (electrons).

 1900 - Plank's Blackbody Radiation Law

-Max Karl Ernst Ludwig Plank modifies Wien's radiation law to develop a mathematical expression (formalism) for black-body radiation.
+Max Karl Ernst Ludwig Plank (1858–1947) modified Wien's radiation law to develop a mathematical expression (formalism) for black-body radiation.
 Unlike the Wien approximation, Planck's law accurately describes the complete spectrum of thermal radiation.
 Plank's formalism also relied on Boltzmann's statistical interpretation of the second law of thermodynamics which led to the Plank's Postulate - that the energy of oscillators in a black body is quantized (E=nhv; n = integer, h = Plank's constant, v = oscillator frequency). hv is referred to as the energy of quanta photons.
 Quantization of energy later gave birth to quantum physics.
 For the discovery of energy quanta Plank won the Nobel Prize in Physics (1818).

 1905 - Einstein Proves that Atoms Exist

-Albert Einstein publishes a paper where he modeled the motion of the pollen particles as being moved by individual water molecules.
+Albert Einstein (1879–1955) publishes a paper where he modeled the motion of the pollen particles as being moved by individual water molecules.
 The formalization of the Brownian motion served as convincing evidence that atoms and molecules exist.

 1905 - Einstein's Photoelectric Effect